dkdupuis/vba/README.md

 ## .vabs files
-Scripts to automate processing of cortical-neural activity using VBA-esque language
+Scripts that interface with Brain Vision Analyzer 2, allow for processing of data using VBA-esque language

 ## Generic Macro.xlsm
 Excel VBA code to automate consolidation of tens of thousands of excel files containing processed physiological data